Best Smart Home Security Systems 2026 (No Monthly Fee)

 Security S380 HomeBase 3 System

-• No-fee plus 16TB local storage plus on-device face recognition
+- •No-fee plus 16GB onboard storage (expandable to 16TB) plus on-device face recognition

 SimpliSafe